Read the Federal Register notice (PDF - 193 KB) for more information.

-Specifically HRSA is seeking a member from the general public who is the legal representative (parent or guardian) of a child who has suffered a vaccine-related injury or death.
-To be considered for appointment to the ACCV in this category there must have been a finding (i.e., a decision) by the U.S. Court of Federal Claims or a civil court that a VICP-covered vaccine caused, or was presumed to have caused, the represented child’s injury or death.
+To be considered for appointment to the ACCV as one of the members of the general public who is the legal representative (parent or guardian) of a child who has suffered a vaccine-related injury or death, there must have been a finding (i.e., a decision) by the U.S. Court of Federal Claims or a civil court that a VICP-covered vaccine caused, or was presumed to have caused, the represented child’s injury or death.

 Director, Division of Injury Compensation Programs